s-pace/docs-6/docs/workbot/workbot-shortcuts.md

 Shortcuts can be triggered from the shortcuts menu or the search bar.

-Click on the shortcuts menu or search for your shortcut in the search bar at the top of your Slack UI. s
+Click on the shortcuts menu or search for your shortcut in the search bar at the top of your Slack UI.

 ![Accessing shortcuts](~@img/workbot/workbot/shortcuts-example.jpg)
 *Accessing shortcuts from Slack*

 ## How message shortcuts work
 Message shortcuts can be triggered on any message in any channel, direct message, or multi-party message that your custom bot is a member of.

-Hover on a message, and click on the horizontal ellipsis menu to bring up a list of actions.
+Hover on a message and click on the horizontal ellipsis menu to bring up a list of actions.
 Message shortcuts that you've created can be found at the bottom of the list.

 If you don't see your message shortcut, click on **More message shortcuts** from the same menu to view all message menus in your Slack team.